The Four Major Categories of Computer Hardware

 3. Output Devices

-This stage is the culmination of a cycle which starts with the input of raw data and processing.
+Output is the culmination of a cycle which starts with the input of raw data and processing.

 These components are sub-categorized under softcopy and hardcopy output.